-The vehicles and tractors will be parked along Main Street, near the city park,

-Plaques will be given out to the top five tractors, top five cars and top two small
+The vehicles and tractors will be parked along Main Street, near the city park, tractors, top five cars and top two small engines.

 The day's events include:

 • 10 a.m. - games, including a horseshoepitching contest on the south side of the tennis courts.
 The contest will run until all teams have played.